 - To grow and develop, both emotionally and physically, with minimal, if any, limitation or restriction from heart disease.

 The U.T.A.H.
-Cardiac Transplant Program is a consortium of transplant centers comprised of Intermountain Medical Center, George E. Wahlen VA Medical Center, University of Utah Health Care, and Primary Children’s Medical Center.
+Cardiac Transplant Program is a consortium of transplant centers comprised of Intermountain Medical Center, George E. Wahlen VA Medical Center, University of Utah Health Care, and Primary Children’s Hospital.
 Since 1985, the U.T.A.H.
 Cardiac Transplant Program has performed over 1,000 heart transplants at participating facilities.

 The Primary Children's Heart Center transplant team is a multidisciplinary team comprised of thoracic surgeons, cardiologists, pediatricians, nurse practitioners, nurse coordinators, social workers, pharmacists, dietitians and financial counselors.
 We also collaborate with many other pediatric subspecialists, clinical specialists, and support services as indicated.